virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/deep-learning-theory/deep-learning-theory.md

 The use of computational capabilities via Cloud only partially mitigates the problem because the formation of a deep neural network often requires the processing of large amounts of data using clusters of high-end GPUs for many, many hours (so it is not said that buying "as a service" the necessary computing capacity is cheap).

-**Of course this is valid for enterprise-level requirements, with a good local GPU you can still experiment and obtain good results with most of the small/medium-sized datasets.
+**, Of course, this is valid for enterprise-level requirements, with a good local GPU you can still experiment and obtain good results with most of the small/medium-sized datasets.
 These will be enough to learn and be comfortable in training neural networks.**

-See the [**Workspace Setup and Cloud Computing**](serving/purgatorio/define-the-scope-and-ask-questions/workspace-setup-and-cloud-computing/workspace-setup-and-cloud-computing.md) Guide for a complete overview of the opportunities that Cloud Computing offers you to train your deep learning models, or how to setup your local workspace.
+See the [**Workspace Setup and Cloud Computing**](serving/purgatorio/define-the-scope-and-ask-questions/workspace-setup-and-cloud-computing/workspace-setup-and-cloud-computing.md) Guide for a complete overview of the opportunities that Cloud Computing offers you to train your deep learning models, or how to set up your local workspace.

 ## Neural Networks

-So, it's time to understand what Neural Networks are and how you can use them in tackling real world problems.
+So, it's time to understand what Neural Networks are and how you can use them in tackling real-world problems.

 From now on we'll follow a track that will take us from zero knowledge about Neural Networks to fully understanding them, thanks to the Stanford University Deep Learning course and tutorials.
 Some of them come from Google, others from Stanford or Cambridge universities, and you will learn to leverage neural networks for several kinds of Deep Learning tasks.